Prasophyllum giganteum

-Prasophyllum giganteum, commonly known as the bronze leek orchid, is a species of orchid endemic to the south-west of Western Australia.
+Prasophyllum giganteum, commonly known as bronze leek orchid, is a species of orchid endemic to the south-west of Western Australia.
 It is a tall, fragrant leek orchid with a single smooth, tubular leaf and up to fifty or more green and pinkish-purple flowers with a frilly labellum.

 Description

 Prasophyllum giganteum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single smooth green, tube-shaped leaf 300-1000 mm long and 6-10 mm in diameter.
 Between fifteen and fifty or more flowers are arranged on a flowering stem 400-1200 mm tall.
 The flowers are green and pinkish-purple, 18 mm long and 10 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The lateral sepals are joined to each other and the petals face forwards.
 The labellum is white, tinged with pink, turns upwards through about 90° and has a frilly edge.
 Flowering occurs from September to November but usually only after fire the previous summer.